discord-net/Discord.Net/docs/index.md

 If this is your first time using Discord.Net, you should refer to the [Intro](xref:Guides.Introduction) for tutorials.

+If you're coming from Discord.Net V2.x, you should refer to the [V2 -> V3](xref:Guides.V2V3Guide) guides.

 More experienced users might want to refer to the
 [API Documentation](xref:API.Docs) for a breakdown of the individual objects in the library.